-The three most commonly used platforms are Instagram, Facebook, and Twitter.
+The three most commonly used platforms by students are Instagram, Facebook, and Twitter.
 Our advisors and past instructors have found social media to be a useful tool to connect with prospective students and market upcoming events.

-While highly engaging and widely used by many students on campus, social media is limited in its reach, as not all students will have account or be active with all platforms.
+While highly engaging and widely used by many students on campus, social media is limited in its reach, as not all students will have an account or be active with all platforms.
 For this reason, it is best to use social media in partnership with other marketing strategies.

-Applications & Accepting Students
+Applications & accepting students